-Termite Mud TubesIf you own a house, it is very likely that your house is vulnerable for possible termite invasion.
+Termite Mud TubesIf you own a house, it is very likely that your house is vulnerable to possible termite invasion.
 If you live in one of the Southern states, it is almost guaranteed that your house is vulnerable to termite attacks.
-And if you live in Georgia, Tennessee, and Alabama, you have almost 90% chance that your house is in constant danger from termite damage.
+And if you live in Georgia, Tennessee, and Alabama, you have an almost 90% chance that your house is in constant danger from termite damage.

 Termites are just deadly.
 Just in the United States alone, it is said that more than $5 billion dollars of damage are caused by termites each year.
 If you are a homeowner, it is a smart idea to understand how to inspect for termites and learn some of the signs of termites to prevent your house from being attacked by termites.

 1) Because termites live in mud tubes on the walls of your house or outdoor structures, it is easy to spot mud tubes.
 Inspect where the wood material meets the soil.
 The size of the mud tube can vary.
 Once you see one, break them to see if you see any termite activity is going on inside the tube.